 Mutton Liver Fry

 This recipe could be referred to as my father’s signature dish!
-He often made it for us kids when we were younger, to make us fat.
-I, and my sis and bro, were so thin that people used to ask mom and dad whether we were not properly fed.
+He often made it for us kids when we were younger, to make us put on weight.
+Me and my sis and bro, were so thin that people used to ask mom and dad whether we were not properly fed.
 They just tried everything to make us put on some weight but nothing really worked!
 Anyways, this is one absolutely spicy and delicious dish we loved.
-The main ingredients in this dish are pearl onions and pepper which gives a very unique taste to the fry.
+The main ingredients in this dish are shallots and pepper which gives a very unique taste to the fry.
 If you have never tasted a mutton liver fry before, now is the time.
 It is that tasty.

 Ingredients (Serves 4)